Empanada: El Salvador

 El Salvador is one of the few countries where empanadas are made with plantain rather than a flour-based dough wrapping.
-A popular sweet variation, empanadas de platano, are torpedo-shaped dumplings of dough made from very ripe plantains, filled with vanilla custard, fried, then rolled in sugar.
+A popular sweet variation, empanadas de plátano, are torpedo-shaped dumplings of dough made from very ripe plantains, filled with vanilla custard, fried, then rolled in sugar.
 They may alternatively have a filling made from refried beans rather than milk-based custard, but the flavour profile remains sweet rather than savoury.

 France

-In France, the traditional chaussons are made with a puff pastry dough filled with stew such as daube or confit, or a bechamel sauce mixed with ham and/or cheese.
+In France, the traditional chaussons are made with a puff pastry dough filled with stew such as daube or confit, or a béchamel sauce mixed with ham and/or cheese.
 They also exist in sweet version (see chausson aux pommes).
 They are half-moon shaped.
 If the shape is rectangular they receive the name of friand.
 One regional version is the pâté lorrain, filled with pork meat cooked with wine and onions.
 All these versions are baked.

 The fried versions can be made of puff pastry or shortcrust pastry and are called rissoles.
 The most famous is the rissole de Coucy, filled with meat or fish.